a bike-friendly downtown

 See Your Downtown from the seat of your bike!

-Downtown plays an important role in a larger effort to enhance cycling culture in the City of Dayton, the only Ohio city selected as a Bicycle-Friendly Community by the League of American Bicyclists in its spring 2010 rankings.
+Downtown plays an important role in a larger effort to enhance cycling culture in the City of Dayton, selected as a Bicycle-Friendly Community by the League of American Bicyclists.
 Dayton was awarded a bronze-level status for its efforts to help make the city more bicycle friendly through initiatives and amenities, such as these:

 Bike Parking & Bike-Friendly Streets